 Quickly and quietly walk around the outside perimeter of the house, come back into the house through another door, this should be to the room where the dog was left, you just come straight in and sit down where you sat when carrying out the first part of this programme – you ignore the dog unless he is scratching at the door or barking/howling, in which case you will quietly but sternly command him onto his bed, “Fido, bed”.

 After five minutes you will remove your coat, hang up your keys and divert your normal business within the house, fifteen to twenty minutes later you repeat the whole process and so on.

 Article continues below >>

 On the fourth or fifth day, once you have worked out your daily programme with regard to your dog you can introduce an activity ball if you are feeding dry food or a toy which can be filled with food, such as a Kong.

-To make sure you aren't overfeeding and encourage interest in the treat filled toys, you can reduce your dog’s evening meal to half it’s normal amount, this will enhance his appetite greatly by breakfast time, take the dog and give him a good walk/run, this will also enhance his appetite.
+To make sure you aren't overfeeding and encourage interest in the treat-filled toys, you can reduce your dog’s evening meal to half the normal amount, this will enhance his appetite greatly by breakfast time, take the dog and give him a good walk/run, this will also enhance his appetite.

-You do not give him his breakfast in his normal food bowl, but you either load the activity ball with his normal dry food adding a few smelly treats such as Butcher's Tripe Bites or if feeding wet food you load the Kong toy completely with canned meat such as Butcher's Lean & Tasty, which can be prepared the evening before, or you can ask a family member prepare them while you are out with the dog.
+You do not give him his breakfast in his normal food bowl, but you either load the activity ball with his normal dry food adding a few smelly treats or if feeding wet food you load the Kong toy completely with canned meat which can be prepared the evening before, or you can ask a family member prepare them while you are out with the dog.